 No matter how you overwinter your beets, in the spring they will grow new leaves and then flowers.
 The flower spikes can be up to 4 feet tall so you may have to stake them.
 The flowers are not pollinated by insects.
 They depend on the wind to blow pollen from flower to flower so plant your beets close together to make sure enough pollen is blown to fertilized as many flowers as possible.

 After the flowers have died, the seed capsules will begin to develop.
 When they are tan in color, cut off the spikes and place them in a paper bag to finish drying.
 Make sure that you cut slits in the bags to facilitate air circulation.
-They should be fully dried in about 2 weeks.
+The seeds should be fully dried in about 2 weeks.
 You can store the seed capsules in a cool dry place for up to 4 years.

 © 2018 Caren White